Resource dependent branching processes and the envelope of societies: Conclusions

 \subsubsection{Communism}

-Correspondingly, the wf-society shares undeniably features with an extreme form of communism.
+Correspondingly, the w.f.-society shares undeniably features with an extreme form of communism.
 If means of production are completely in the hands of the people's society, the larger claims are no longer backed by personal power due to individual ownership.
 Hence, the smaller claims, backed by the masses, are automatically given priority.

 Again, exception must be made for the top political class, but in comparison to the whole population the number of individuals in this class is very small.
-Hence the overall picture of the resource claim distribution over the whole space of currently available resources would have much similarity with the one of the wf-society, and the corresponding RDBP is clear and well-understood.
+Hence the overall picture of the resource claim distribution over the whole space of currently available resources would have much similarity with the one of the \mbox{w.f.-}society, and the corresponding RDBP is well-understood.